 - I appreciate the

 You can reserve really personal phrases like “thank you so much for your kindness” for special occasions.

-Attitude of gratitude improves your.
-Read more how grateful people have more control of their environments, growth, purpose, and self-acceptance.
+The attitude of gratitude improves your life.
+Read more about how grateful people have more control over their environments, growth, purpose, and self-acceptance.

 1. Who should you thank?